 Albert Bandura (1925-2021)

 I wrote a paper on “Corporate Transgression through Moral Disengagement” with Bandura and Caprara.
-We start with the observation that some corporations are involved in violations of law and moral rules that produce organizational practices and products that take a toll on the public.
+We started with the observation that some corporations are involved in violations of law and moral rules that produce organizational practices and products that take a toll on the public.
 Bandura’s social cognitive theory of moral agency provides a conceptual framework for analyzing how otherwise prosocial managers adopt socially injurious corporate practices.
 This is achieved through selective disengagement of moral self-sanctions from transgressive conduct.
 Our paper documents moral disengagement practices in famous cases of corporate transgressions and discusses implications for business ethics on how to counteract organizational use of moral disengagement strategies.

 Gian-Vittorio Caprara

 I found another important contact in Dutch social science methodologist P.J.M.
 Verschuren, who is a propagator of practice-oriented research.
-We wrote a paper togetherr on “Norms, Goals, and Stakeholders in Program Evaluation”.
-Evaluation research favors goal-based evaluation but – we argue – the achievement of the stated goals of interventionists, problem solvers or program managers is not a sufficient condition for a good decision or a successful program implementation.
+We wrote a paper togetherr on “Norms, Goals, and Stakeholders in Program Evaluation“.
+Evaluation research favors goal-based evaluation but – we argued – the achievement of the stated goals of interventionists, problem solvers or program managers is not a sufficient condition for a good decision or a successful program implementation.
 We suggest that the value of a program, an intervention or a decision is determined not only by the achievement of its stated goals but also by its intrinsic ethical value and its performance for the stakeholders.

 During my staying at NIAS my mother died unexpectedly in Hungary.
 She was only 61 years old.
 As a good psychologist and friend, Gian-Vittorio Caprara helped me to overcome this stress and find some reconciliation.